bruvellu/cephalic-furrow/3-text/furrow.md

 To understand what influences the position and timing of ectopic folding, we analyzed the placement of these events in relation to epithelial features.
-We find the ectopic folds at the head--trunk interface correlates with the mitotic domains.
-When ectopic folds appear, it is often between mitotic domains (@fig:mitotic-domains).
-The folded tissue is centered between the regions where the area of dividing cells are expanding during mitosis (@fig:mitotic-domains).
+We find a correlation between the formation of ectopic folds with the position and timing of mitotic domains at the head--trunk interface (@fig:mitotic-domains).

+The ectopic folds in btd and eve mutants are positioned between two mitotic domains (@fig:mitotic-domains).
+The fold appears between the regions where the area of dividing cells are expanding during mitosis (@fig:mitotic-domains).

 ![Map of ectopic folds in relation to mitotic domains.](../2-figures/mitotic-domains/figure.png){#fig:mitotic-domains